Lapin0t/phd-manuscript/main/07_nf_bisim.typ

 == Normal Form Bisimulations in a Nutshell <sec-nf-bisim>

-Implicitely or explicitely, the main idea in all normal form (NF) bisimulations constructions, is to associate to each program a possibly infinite tree.
+Implicitly or explicitly, the main idea in all normal form (NF) bisimulations constructions, is to associate to each program a possibly infinite tree.
 Here, we will call these trees _normal form strategies_, that is, strategies for the _normal form game_.
 This induces a notion of program equivalence which holds